 implied on Facebook that the coin was proof of the cooperation between Zionism

-and Nazism, which he said was being silenced and denied.
+and NSDAP, which he said was being silenced and denied.
 Others saw it as

 The real story behind this

 unbelievable collector’s item, however, seems to be a reflection of a forgotten

 moment in history when it might have still been possible to save the Jews of

 Europe from extermination.
 It’s also a story about a government mouthpiece,

 which was backed by one of the most successful propagandists in history, Joseph

 Goebbels.
 Above all, it’s a story about a brave friendship between two Germans—a